 Agencies may request to reduce or terminate special rate schedules or grades of a schedule as part of the annual review process.
 These types of requests trigger the pay retention provisions of 5 U.S.C.
 5363 for eligible employees.
 Therefore, OPM advises agencies to consider phasing out special rates they no longer need by reducing special rate supplements over time without reducing the corresponding special rate.
-(See "Adjustments Less Than GS Adjustment," above.)
+(See Adjustments Less Than the GS Adjustment, above.)

 Under 5 U.S.C.
 5305(h) and 5 CFR 530.303(d), an employee's entitlement to a special rate ends if the employee is entitled to a higher rate of basic pay, such as a locality rate under 5 U.S.C.
 5304.
-Depending on pay adjustments, if any, made in January 2017, OPM may terminate some special rate schedules because higher locality rates apply at all steps of each covered grade, or certain grades or steps of a special rate schedule may be discontinued because higher locality rates apply.
+In years when locality pay percentages are increased, OPM may terminate some special rate schedules because higher locality rates apply at all steps of each covered grade, or certain grades or steps of a special rate schedule may be discontinued because higher locality rates apply.
 OPM may also terminate some special rates because the applicable locality rate is equal to the special rate.
 The termination of special rates in these circumstances will not result in a loss in pay for any covered employees because all affected employees will receive an equal or higher locality rate to which they are otherwise entitled.
-OPM will notify agencies of any terminated special rates when we announce the results of the 2016 annual review of special rates.
-(Note: If locality pay percentages are not increased in January 2017, no special rate will be terminated due to a higher locality rate unless a special rate is reduced.)
+OPM will notify agencies of any terminated special rates when we announce the results of the 2021 annual review of special rates.

+(Note: If locality pay percentages were to remain the same in January 2022 as in 2021, no special rate would be terminated due to a higher locality rate unless a special rate were reduced.)